 To make sure you’re telling a solid story, you need the right ingredients.

-How to Make Infographics That Tell a Strong Story
+How to Make an Infographic That Tells a Strong Story

 A strong infographic contains many elements, from the narrative to the design.
 To help illustrate the example, let’s walk through an infographic we created with Upwork, a global freelancing platform.